osmosis-labs/assetlists/README.md

 3. **Review**: Maintainers review the PR
 4. **Merge**: Once approved, changes are merged
 5. **Auto-Generation**: Generated files are automatically updated on the next scheduled run or manual trigger

+**For Automated Generation Runs:**
+1. **Scheduled Run**: Workflow executes twice weekly (Mondays and Thursdays at 09:00 UTC)
+2. **Generation**: Creates updated assetlist/chainlist files
+3. **PR Creation**: Automatically creates a PR to the `update/assetlist_all` branch with all generated changes
+4. **Validation**: All validation checks must pass
+5. **Auto-Merge**: PR is automatically merged (scheduled runs only; manual triggers require manual merge)

+### Deployment to Frontend

+Changes to generated files are automatically deployed to the Osmosis Zone frontend via Vercel:

+**Trigger Conditions:**
+- Changes to `osmosis-1/generated/frontend/assetlist.json` on the `main` branch
+- Changes to `osmosis-1/generated/frontend/chainlist.json` on the `main` branch

+**Deployment Flow:**
+1. PR with generated files is merged to `main` branch
+2. Vercel webhook is automatically triggered
+3. Vercel builds and deploys to preview environment
+4. After validation, changes are promoted to production
+5. Osmosis Zone app reflects the updated asset and chain data

+This completes the full pipeline: **Chain Registry → Detection → Generation → PR → Merge → Deployment → Frontend**

 ### Validation Workflows